U.S. 2015 profits forecast to grow 1.7 percent; oil, dollar are concerns

 "For corporate America, it is the sheer violence of the (dollar's) move over such a brief period of time that has been troublesome for multinational companies that can't hedge out the immediacy and abruptness of that increase," said Mark Luschini, chief investment strategist at Janney Montgomery Scott in Philadelphia.

-The dollar .DXY is up more than 23 percent against a basket of currencies since last June.
-Against the euro EUR=, it has risen roughly 12 percent year to date.
+The dollar is up more than 23 percent against a basket of currencies since last June.
+Against the euro, it has risen roughly 12 percent year to date.

 A 5 percent growth rate for the telecommunications sector is the only one that has not been revised downward.